Incoming First Year Students 2022-23

 Ripon College academic scholarships are reviewed on a rolling basis following acceptance to the College.
 The admission application, along with its supporting documentation, is reviewed to determine eligibility for all scholarships.

 This is an invitation only scholarship.
-Invitations to apply will be sent to accepted students by January 15, 2022.
-Invited students will be asked to submit an essay of 750 words or fewer describing your background, experiences, interests and/or career goals in an area of the sciences or mathematics.
-This essay must be submitted to the admission office by March 1, 2022.
+Invitations to apply will be sent to accepted students in early January 2023.
+Invited students will be asked to submit a five minute video describing their background, experiences, interests and/or career goals in an area of the sciences or mathematics.
+This video must be submitted to the admission office by March 1, 2023.

 Other Awards and Scholarships